penjoe/301-lab-02/README.md

 - Number and name of feature: #2 - Templating
 - Estimate of time needed to complete: 1 hour
 - Start time: 12:45pm 4/9/2020
-- Finish time:
+- Finish time: 1:45pm
-- Actual time needed to complete:
+- Actual time needed to complete: 1 hour

 ## **Built With**
 - HTML5